cern-eos/eos/doc/configuration/permission.rst

 Directory Access
 ++++++++++++++++

-A user can create a directory if he has the UNIX 'wx' permission or the ACL rules grant the 'w' or 'wo' permission.
-T he root role can always create any directory.
+A user can create a directory if they have the UNIX 'wx' permission, or the ACL rules grant the 'w' or 'wo' permission.
+The root role can always create any directory.

 A user can list a directory if the UNIX permissions grant 'rx' or the ACL grants 'x' rights.